Information for Parents

 • Tips on how to understand and deal with difficult behavior in your toddler.

-Classes are one to two hours long, available online and are free.
+Classes are one to two hours long, available online and free.

-These courses were created and developed by the Texas Agrilife Extension Service (part of the Texas A&M System) in cooperation with Child Care Licensing.
+Texas Agrilife Extension Service (part of the Texas A&M System) created and developed the courses in cooperation with Child Care Regulation.
 They were made possible by funds from the American Recovery and Reinvestment Act of 2009.

-For more information on statewide and annual statistics in child care, including the annual data book, serious injuries and child safety data, visit the Child Care Regulation Statistics webpage.
+For more information on statewide and annual statistics in child care, including the annual data book, serious injuries and child safety data, visit the CCR Statistics webpage.